Historic Post Offices That Existed in the Bethel/Cruso Area

 Information for this report was derived from the following sources:

-• Haywood County: Portrait of a Mountain Community, the Bicentennial History of Haywood County produced by The Historical Society of Haywood County, edited by Curtis W. Wood, Jr. in 2009.
+• Haywood County Historical Society, Curtis W. Wood, Jr., Editor.
+Haywood County: Portrait of a Mountain Community, the Bicentennial History of Haywood County, 2009.

-• My Children’s Children: The Murray Clan by Frances Blalock Denton
+• Denton, Frances Blalock.
+My Children’s Children: The Murray Clan

-• Pigeon Valley, the history project of Cheryl Inman Haney's 1992 Bethel Junior High School eighth grade class that was reprinted by Bethel Rural Community Organization in 2008.
+• Pigeon Valley, the history project of Cheryl Inman Haney's 1992 Bethel Junior High School eighth grade class, 1992.
+Reprinted by Bethel Rural Community Organization, 2008.

-• Sonoma – Valley of the Moon – Sunburst, a Foxfire-styled student history project by Hugh K. Terrell, Jr.’s Bethel Junior High School eighth grade class.
-Bethel Rural Community Organization’s Historic Preservation Committee reprinted the book in 2022.
+• Sonoma – Valley of the Moon – Sunburst, a Foxfire-styled student history project by Hugh K. Terrell, Jr.’s Bethel Junior High School eighth grade class, 1978.
+Reprinted by Bethel Rural Community Organization, 2022.

 • Norman Long provided information about the Chinquapin Grove Post Office.